jossef/requests/README.md

  ### Class Methods

-- `.getHostname(url)` - returns the hostname of the given url
-- `.clearStoredCookies(hostname)` - clears the stored cookies for the hostname
+- `.clearStoredCookies(url)` - clears the stored cookies for the url
-- `.setStoredCookies(hostname, CookieJar)` - set the stored cookies for the hostname
+- `.setStoredCookies(url, CookieJar)` - set the stored cookies for the url
-- `.getStoredCookies(hostname)` - returns a CookieJar of the stored cookies for the hostname
+- `.getStoredCookies(url)` - returns a CookieJar of the stored cookies for the url
-- `.addCookie(hostname, name, value)` - add a Cookie to the CookieJar associated to the hostname
+- `.addCookie(url, name, value)` - add a Cookie to the CookieJar associated to the url

 ## Examples